 As I was raising my two children, I would watch intensely as they played; I was trying to figure “what they were going to be when they grew up.”
 Their toys were my tip-off.
 My daughter threw me a curve: I did not see a high school teacher of the sciences emerging.
 My son, however, could do things with Legos that were above and beyond the box’s instructions.
 Needless to say, he is now an electrical engineer.
 How has your childhood impacted your career choice or choices?

 My son struggled more with his grades and preferred to spend his time creating.
 Being the best was not as important to him.
 Creating a unique design, however, was his inspiration.
 My son would get together with his best friend and they would lay out their Legos.
-While his friend built his design exactly as the box instructed, my son would ignore the instructions and come up with something totally different and inventive.
+While his friend built his design exactly as the box instructed, my son would ignore the instructions and come up with something different and inventive.
 As an electrical engineer today, he is told to develop a design from point A to point B, and his employer knows he does not have to be micro-managed.
-In fact, micro-managing him would distract from what he does best?design.
-He enjoys the challenge of finding a way to overcome the obstacles and make the design work.
+Micro-managing him would distract him from what he does best. design.
+He enjoys the challenge of finding a way to overcome obstacles and make the design work.

 As for me, my favorite pastime was always about fashion.
-From paper dolls to Barbie dolls, I would try to create fashions that were unique and by my own design.
+From paper dolls to Barbie dolls, I would try to create unique fashions and by my design.
 My Gramma recognized a talent emerging and gave me Singer sewing lessons for my 12th birthday.
-I would follow the pattern to get an idea on how the pieces should all come together, but in the end I gave each pattern my own touch and design.
+I would follow the pattern to get an idea of how the pieces should all come together, but in the end, I gave each pattern my touch and design.
 (I designed and made most of my high school clothes and, yes, I did the same for my children’s clothes as they were growing up.)
-The end result typically combined elements from three different patterns.
+The result typically combined elements from three different patterns.
 My son followed in my creative path.
 I was not as concerned with being the best as I was with being creative.
 I enjoyed altering a design to make it fashionable as well as functional.
-My daughter and I share a compassion to help others be the best that they can be—hence, my desire to use my image and etiquette skillsets to help others portray and become their best.
+My daughter and I share compassion to help others be the best that they can be—hence, my desire to use my image and etiquette skillsets to help others portray and become their best.